vijayI6/Color-Picker/README.md

 # ColourPicker

 ColourPic is a web-based tool that allows users to pick a color and instantly see its RGB, HSL, and HEX values.
-This implementation uses HTML, CSS, and JavaScript to create an intuitive and user-friendly interface for color selection.
+This implementation uses HTML, CSS, and JavaScript to create an user-friendly interface for color selection.

 ## Table of Contents